SMART WASTE entered into a partnership with the Interreg Europe SUBTRACT project.

 However, Apeldoorn is situated in a region that wants to be the most circular in Europe and a province that wants to be a waste free area.
 The quest now is to broaden the scope to the private area.
 The council needs to consider how to get businesses, retail and restaurants involved.
 Moreover, they wish to get inhabitants (who are at the same time consumer, users and polluters) more aware of waste prevention.
 Moreover, key words in the local strategy are circularity and resource efficiency.
 While the recently installed vice-mayors have chosen focus on the issue of circularity, a specific programme is yet to be developed.

-SMART WASTE presented during Ecomondo, Italy's main green Technology Expo
+SMART WASTE present during Ecomondo, Italy's main green Technology Expo